rpede/SecureSoftwareDevelopment/assignments/threat_model.md

 The REST API will be a Node+Express application using Mongoose to communicate with a MongoDB database.

-The backend team is worried about SQLi so they decided to go with a NoSQL database.
+The back-end team is worried about SQLi, so they decided to go with a NoSQL database.
 They also thought NoSQL sounded cool and that a document store was fitting for their data model.